 Now, that's a smart way to make orthotics more affordable.
 But here's one cost-cutting method that won't work as well: buying OTC shoe inserts.
 And this is why.

 Custom Orthotics vs. Lower Tech Inserts

-Studies have proved that, when it comes to shoe inserts, you really get what you pay for.
-For runners, custom orthotics are tied to a 28 percent lower risk of injuries and a 41 percent lower risk of stress fractures.
-Shock absorbing inserts, however, especially the kind that tend to be available over-the-counter or from a 3D printer, really do nothing in terms of injury-prevention.
-In fact, some evidence suggests you're at an increased risk of injury when wearing these thinner, flat insoles.
+Studies show that, when it comes to shoe inserts, you get what you pay for.
+Custom orthotics decrease runners' injury risk by 28 percent.
+And they offer a 41 percent lower risk of stress fractures.
+But shock absorbing inserts, especially ones you get over-the-counter or from a printer?
+They don't offer injury-prevention.
+In fact, some evidence suggests wearing these thinner, flat insoles increases your risk.

-If your feet hurt and you think orthotics may help, I invite you to come into my Houston podiatry office for a consult.
-Working together, we can get you the help and support that your feet really need.
+If your feet hurt and you think orthotics may help, come into my Houston podiatry office for a consult.
+Working together, we can get you the help and support that your feet need.